weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ### Filtering Views

-Use Weave Scope’s filtering features to make a view easier to understand:
+Use Weave Scope’s filtering features to further refine a view:

 The Container view can be filtered by: